artemkdr/template-net-react-postgres/README.md

 This example provides a Dockerized setup for a .NET API backend and a React frontend, along with a PostgreSQL database.

+.NET app has [LoginController](API/Controllers/LoginController.cs) using JWT token for authorization.

+React client app has one ['Welcome' public page](client/src//pages/Welcome.tsx) and one ['Users' page](client/src/pages/UsersPage.tsx) that can be accessed for authenticated users only.

+Authentication is done via [Login page](client/src/pages/Login.tsx) and [authStore](client/src/stores/authStore.ts).

 ## Project Structure
 ```
 ├── API
 │   └── ... (.NET API project)
+├── API.Tests
+│   └── ... (.NET API tests)
 ├── client
 │   └── ...
 (React frontend project)
 ├── nginx